simolus3/drift/docs/docs/SQL API/custom_queries.md

 ---

-data:
-  title: "Custom queries"
+title: Custom queries
-  weight: 10
 description: Write SQL for advanced queries that drift can't express in Dart yet.
-aliases:
-  - /queries/custom
-  - /docs/using-sql/custom_queries/
-template: layouts/docs/single

 ---

-{% assign snippets = "package:drift_docs/snippets/drift_files/custom_queries.dart.excerpt.json" | readString | json_decode %}

 Although drift includes a fluent api that can be used to model most statements, advanced features like `WITH` clauses or some subqueries aren't supported yet.